V1codin/tasks/README.md

 --The fields as user's first name, last name, username, email validates by regular expressions and are required otherwise renders notification;<br>
 --The field "About you" is free to fill;<br>
---Validation processes withing typing and by button click also;<br>
+--Validation processes within typing and by button click also;<br>

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).